 Family Liaison Officers

-When a Family Liaison Officer is assigned he will give you a freephone telephone number and a contact callsign.
-If you need to contact the FLO you would telephone the number provided (freephone) inform the operator of the callsign which you would have been supplied with and pass your message to the operator.
-If you leave a message, please let him know how urgently you need to speak to him.
-The operator will send the message over the pager system.
+When a Family Liaison Officer is assigned to you, they will provide a contact number.
+If you need to contact the FLO, you should telephone the number provided.
+If your call isn’t answered please leave a message and let the FLO know how urgently you need to speak to them.
 You must understand that the FLO works many different hours on different days.
 When you try and contact them, it may be their day off and so there may be some delay in returning your call.
 They will let you know if they are not available for any length of time.

-When the FLO visits he’s always writing things down.
+When the Family Liaison Officer visits they often write things down.
 Why is that?

 They need to record information about their visit in the logbook.
 Don’t be worried if you see them taking notes during their visit with you.
 This will make sure that they have all the details they need to help with the investigation.
-S/he will send a copy of his log to the Senior Investigation Officer.
+They will send a copy of the log to the Senior Investigation Officer.

-What should I do if he says something I don’t understand?
+What should I do if I don’t understand something?

-Please tell the FLO as soon as possible if he says anything that you do not understand or if you find any process or procedure confusing.
-The FLO understands that many aspects of the system can be confusing and he will gladly spend the time to explain anything you do not understand.
+Please tell the Officer as soon as possible if they say anything that you do not understand or if you find any process or procedure confusing.
+The FLO understands that many aspects of the system can be confusing and will gladly spend the time to explain anything you do not understand.
 Always keep a notepad handy to write down any questions as you think of them.
-You can then ask him/her at the next visit.
+You can then ask him/her during their next visit.

-What do I do if I wish to complain about the FLO or how the investigation is being run?
+What do I do if I wish to complain about the Family Liaison Officer or how the investigation is being run?

-If you wish to make a complaint about the FLO or how the investigation is being run, please inform the FLO who will record the fact in his/her log book and inform the Senior Investigation Officer, who will then contact you.
+If you wish to make a complaint about the FLO or how the investigation is being run, please inform the FLO who will record the fact in their logbook and inform the Senior Investigation Officer, who will then contact you.

-Will the FLO be able to tell me how long the investigation will take?
+Will the Family Liaison Officer be able to tell me how long the investigation will take?

-The FLO has given me a book what’s that for?
+The Family Liaison Officer has given me a book – what’s that for?